Team5-S20-Cohort/Project_5_My_first_Data_Lake/README.md

 ![image](https://user-images.githubusercontent.com/67946241/110032321-4ab5c880-7d38-11eb-856a-211322168ac0.png)

 ### Data Visualization
- * Now that the processed data is in mongo DB, prediction analysis will be done and appropriate comparison is carried out between the batch data and the streaming data.
-The        result is visualized on Tableau.
+ * Now that all the data has been moved to s3, we now have a datalake from which we are set to extract useful information to display on PowerBi.
+To achieve this, there is a need to install a connector for PowerBI to S3.
+Establishing a connection between the s3 and PowerBi allows us search for needed information from the datalake and displaying same in powerBi.